 All hosting plans except Shared Starter offer email at no cost.

-While Shared Starter hosting plans and domain registration-only accounts do not include email, you can add a paid email plan onto your account that includes up to 5 email addresses.
+While Shared Starter hosting plans and domain registration-only accounts do not include email, you can add a paid email plan to your account that includes up to 5 email addresses.
 View the following article for more information:

 Fully hosted email